A-League

 Buying tickets – when, where, how and how much

-All A-League clubs have standardised websites (hooray!) with upcoming fixtures and ticket purchase across the top of each homepage.
+All A-League clubs have standardised websites with upcoming fixtures and ticket purchase across the top of each homepage.
 Sales and distribution are handled by two companies, Ticketek and ticketmaster.
 Buying on the day is also possible, with availability rarely an issue.

 Average admission is A$25-A$40.
 Pensioners and full-time students are discounted at the Concession price of A$15-A$30, juniors (usually 4-16s) admitted for around A$10.
 A family package of four, sold at nearly all stadiums, comes to A$50-A$60.
 Some grounds also have standing areas.
 The gaggle of visiting supporters is usually allocated a single sector, the away bay.

 Beer and fast food are plentiful, with bars in and and around stadiums.
 For international fixtures, you can also buy tickets online for the Socceroos, Matildas and New Zealand’s teams.
-Tickets for the 2023 Women’s World Cup, to be played in nine cities across Australia and New Zealand, will go on sale nearer the time.